Where To Apply

 - Credit card statement

 - University, college or technical college ID card

 - Property tax statement.

-- Certified copy of Birth Certificate - this is information is very important.
+- Certified copy of Birth Certificate - this information is very important.
 This document is issued by the state where the applicant was born.
-It must be a certified that contains a raised seal on it.
+It must be a certified copy that contains a raised seal on it.
 Many confuse this with the original birth record from the hospital where the applicant was born.
-If it says anything at all describing a hospital, it is the wrong document - check and double check.
+If it says anything at all describing a hospital, or is signed by a doctor, it is the wrong document - check and double check.

 - A photocopy will not be accepted.

 - A certification of birth registration or a certificate issued by a hospital will not be accepted.

 - If you were previously married please bring proof of how the last marriage ended, such as the following: